Shackelford's 27 helps No. 8 Alabama hold off Vandy, 82-78 - College Basketball | NBC Sports

 Vanderbilt hosts Mississippi on Saturday, Feb.
 27.

-Alabama starts a two-game road swing with a visit to Arkansas on Wednesday night.
+Alabama starts a two-game road swing with a visit to second-place Arkansas on Wednesday night and can clinch the title outright with a win.